Morphing tree drawings in a small 3D grid: Preliminaries and Definitions

 \paragraph{\textbf{Path decomposition}}

 $\mathcal{P}$ of a tree $T$ is a decomposition of its edges into a set of disjoint paths as follows.
 Choose a path in $T$ and store it in $\mathcal{P}$.
-Removal of this path may disconnected the tree; recurse on the remaining connected components.
+Removal of this path may disconnect the tree; recurse on the remaining connected components.
+Note that during the removal of a path, we only delete its edges, not the vertices.
 In the end, $\mathcal{P}$ contains disjoint paths whose union is $T$.
-The way of choosing path may differ.
+The way of choosing paths may differ.
 The depth of a vertex $v$ in $T$, denoted by $dpt(v)$, is defined as the length of the path from $r(T)$ to $v$. \textit{Head} of the path $P$, denotes as $head(P)$, is the vertex $x \in P$ with the minimum depth in tree $T$.
-Let \textit{internal vertices} of the path be all vertices except $head(P)$.
+Let the \textit{internal vertices} of the path be all vertices except $head(P)$.
 Any path decomposition $\mathcal{P}$ of $T$ induces a linear order of the paths: path $P'$ succeeds $P$, i.e., ${P' \succ P}$, if and only if $P'$ is deleted before $P$ during the construction of $\mathcal{P}$.
 Note that the subtree of each internal vertex of a path $P$ is a subset of the union of the paths that precede $P$.

 In the \textit{long-path decomposition}~\cite{bender_laps}, the path chosen in every iteration is the longest root-to-leaf path (ties are broken arbitrarily).
 Let $\mathcal{L} = \{L_1, \ldots, L_m\}$ be the ordered set of paths of a long-path decomposition of $T$.
 For $i <j$, $|L_i| \leq |L_j|$.